To the parent of the child who continues eating a snack from the ground well after the five-second rule expires...

 Gilbert said that hot, soapy water is the better bet in most cases.

-Is it okay for a kid to eat something more than five seconds after it fell on the floor?
+Is it OK for a kid to eat something more than five seconds after it fell on the floor?

 Gilbert said this is actually a case of all-or-nothing: Because it takes microbes less than a second to attach to food, the bigger question is just how contaminated do you think the surface really is?
 In most homes, he said this isn't too big of a concern.